github/docs/content/repositories/creating-and-managing-repositories/renaming-a-repository.md

 {% note %}

 **Note:** {% data variables.product.prodname_dotcom %} will not redirect calls to an action hosted by a renamed repository.
 Any workflow that uses that action will fail with the error `repository not found`.
 Instead, create a new repository and action with the new name and archive the old repository.
-For more information, see "[Archiving repositories] (/repositories/archiving-a-github-repository/archiving-repositories)."
+For more information, see "[Archiving repositories](/repositories/archiving-a-github-repository/archiving-repositories)."

 {% endnote %}